-A. Melisron Ltd. (the "Company") was incorporated in Israel on August 5, 1987 as a private company limited in shares.
-The Company is defined as resident of Israel.
-The Company owns and manages, directly and indirectly, through companies it controls, shopping malls, Retail complexes and one of the largest leading office campuses in Israel.
+Melisron Ltd. (the "Company") was incorporated in Israel on August 5, 1987 as a private company limited in shares.
+The companies it controls, shopping malls, Retail complexes and one of the largest leading office campuses in Israel.
 In addition, the Company operates in the planning and construction of residential real estate and urban renewal through Aviv by Melisron Ltd. (formerly, Aviv Real Estate Development and Management Ltd). in which the Company holds 100% of the share capital (for further information concerning the closing of the transaction for acquiring the additional 50% in the accounting year, see Note 11).